 The Enhanced Fujita scale (EF) below, classifies tornadoes according to the damage it does.

 TORNADO SAFETY TIPS

 BEFORE A TORNADO –

-Listen to radio or tv for latest updates.
-Make sure you and your family, plus any pets, all know where to go in case a tornado threatens.
-Always have a first aid kit along with enough food and water for at least 2-3 days.
+Listen to the radio or television for the latest updates.
+Make sure you and your family all know where to go if a tornado threatens.
+Always have a first aid kit, along with enough food and water for at least 2-3 days.